In this post, I will show you how to make money blogging in 2020.

 While the amount of traffic on the internet continues to increase, so does the number of competitors.

-So you cannot make money super quick, but the opportunity to cash in is certainly still there.
+So you cannot pull quick cash, but the opportunity to cash in is certainly still there

 In this guide to get started blogging, I cover topics like: